-Get familiar with your pet’s ears, so that you know what they should look like.
-If your pet is prone to ear problems we suggest daily checks, for others a weekly check is ideal.
+Get familiar with your pet’s ears so that you know what they should look like.
+If your pet is prone to ear problems, we suggest daily checks.
+For others, a weekly check is ideal.

-There are a number of reasons for ear infections including:-
+There are a number of reasons for ear infections, including:

-There are also a number of things that can predispose your pet to ear infections including:-
+There are also a number of things that can predispose your pet to ear infections, including:

 Recurrent infections can also occur because a problem has not been accurately diagnosed and treated or an underlying problem has not been identified.

 The first step is to consult your veterinarian.
 Your vet will examine the ear with an instrument called an otoscope.
-If they detect an infection they will take a swab from the area to conduct cytology (look at a sample under microscope) to determine the likely cause of the problem, which will assist with accurate treatment choice.
+If they detect an infection, they will take a swab from the area to conduct cytology (look at a sample under the microscope) to determine the likely cause of the problem, which will assist with accurate treatment choice.

 Your veterinarian may prescribe any of the following treatments:- antibiotics or anti-inflammatory tablets; ear wash/ flush; drops; ear mite treatment; dietary changes; or injections.
 It is very important to follow their directions for treatment and visit for a re-check when advised.

 Tips on cleaning your pet’s ears

 Apply the prescribed ear cleaner liberally in the ear canal.

 Distribute the cleanser in the ear canal by gently massaging the canal.
 This may be felt as a large solid tube lying just under the skin below the entrance of the canal.
 Massage for 10-20 seconds to ensure good cleansing of the canals.